Blaina Iron Works.

 Mr Frederick Levick.

-In 1855 Levick & Simpson took over the Management of the Coalbrookvale Works.
+In 1855 Messrs Levick & Simpson took over the management of the Coalbrookvale Works.

 In 1858 Mr Frederick Levick took full control of the works along with his son-in-law Mr Robert Simpson, their partnership became known as Levick & Simpson.